ni/measurement-plugin-converter-python/README.md

     -d, --display-name TEXT         Display name for the plug-in that will be converted.  [required]
     -m, --measurement-file-path TEXT
-                                    Path to the directory containing the Python measurement file to be converted.
+                                    Path of the Python measurement file to be converted.  [required]
+    -f, --function TEXT             Name of the function within the measurement file that contains the measurement logic.
                                     [required]
-    -f, --function TEXT             Name of the function within the measurement file --measurement-file-path that contains
-                                    the measurement logic.  [required]
     -o, --directory-out TEXT        Output directory for measurement plug-in files.  [required]
-    -h, --help                      Show this message and exit
+    -h, --help                      Show this message and exit.
   ```

 - Run the following command to convert Python measurements to measurement plug-ins.